LOCAL CONTENT IN NIGERIA OIL AND GAS INDUSTRY

 Finally, the Local Content Act and relevant regulations have made it mandatory for any foreign-owned company seeking to carry out operations in the upstream sector of the economy to do so by involving Nigerian(s) in the formation of the company.

-By Oil & Gas Law Department at Resolution Law Firm.
+By Oil & Gas Law Team at Resolution Law Firm.

 The Firm regularly advises both the local and multinational companies operating in the Nigerian oil & gas industry.